John Simon (engraver)

 Jean Simon, anglicized as John Simon (also spelled Simons; (Note: In A History of Mezzotinto of 1786, James Chelsum used the spelling Simons, and so do the 1826 and 1849 editions of George Vertue's A Catalogue of Engravers, published as part of Horace Walpole's Anecdotes of Painting in England; the original 1765 edition of Vertue's Catalogue, as well as the subsequent 1879 edition of Walpole's Anecdotes, use the spelling Simon.) c.
 1675–1751) was an English mezzotint engraver and print publisher of French Huguenot birth, particularly known for his portraits.
-Notably associated with the German-born portrait painter Godfrey Kneller, Simon had an active career that spanned at least three and a half decades, and was regarded as one of the mezzotint medium's most prolific masters of his generation, along with the older contemporaneous engraver John Smith.
+Notably associated with the German-born portrait painter Godfrey Kneller, Simon had an active career that spanned at least three and a half decades, and was regarded as one of the mezzotint medium's most prolific masters of his generation, along with the older contemporaneous master John Smith.

 Life

 Born Jean Simon c.
 1675 in Normandy, he was said to belong to a Huguenot artist family that was connected to the protestant church at Charenton-le-Pont near Paris.
 In Paris, he studied line engraving.
 Early in the 18th century, (Note: Exact time of Simon's moving to England remains imprecise.
 Following Vertue's account published by Walpole, 18th- and 19th-century authors wrote that Simon settled in London "some years" before the death of Smith.
 In later publications, a variety of differently specified datings is given.
 In 1990, Carol Wax attributed Simon's arrival to 1708.

 In light of Simon's Huguenot background, it has been widely thought that his moving was related to persecutions that followed the Edict of Fontainebleau of 1685.
 In a different opinion, the Hungarian-born scholar Frederick Antal names Simon among French-born printmakers brought in England by Claude Du Bosc.)
 Simon moved to London and began working in mezzotint, quickly adapting to the market demands; his earliest known prints were published from Cross Lane, Long Acre, during the middle years of Queen Anne's reign.
 In c.
 1708–1709, Simon gained the attention of Godfrey Kneller, who fell out with his principal engraver, John Smith.
 Until the dispute with Smith was settled, Simon obtained several of Kneller's commissions.
 This assured Simon's reputation, allowing him to become a founding member of the Academy for Artists in Great Queen Street, set up under Kneller's patronage in 1711.
 In his notebooks, George Vertue listed Simon among leading mezzotint engravers working in London, along with Smith, John Faber the Elder, John Faber the Younger, and George White; from Vertue's notebooks, it is also known that Simon was an associate of the renowned Rose and Crown Club.